XLab-Tongji/document-template/README.md

 - open the template file of these three documents and fill in the required information.

-- remove "-template" in the file name.

 - go to Wiki of your project repo.

 - Add three pages named Requirement Specification, Outline Design and Detailed Design.

+- Paste the document into the corresponding page.